A comprehensive list of eligible and ineligible expenses

 Abortion - Medical expenses associated with a legal abortion are reimbursable.

-Acid controllers - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Acid controllers - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Acne laser treatment - Expenses paid for acne treatment are covered.

-Acne medications - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Acne medications - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Acupuncture - Medical expenses paid for acupuncture are reimbursable.